coffe-fan008/my-dotfiles/README.md

 You can find my wallpaper in dotfiles/Wallpapers along with other wallpapers, I got the Minecraft one from r/wallpapers on Reddit.

 ### important
-Thanks for checking out my dotfiles, they're simple, but I like them. :)
+Thanks for checking out my dotfiles, they're simple, but I like them : )